theQRL/documentation/docs/Use/Wallet/Desktop/create-a-new-wallet.md

 Creating a new QRL address is simple and straightforward.
 Open the QRL Desktop wallet software to begin.

+1. From the main QRL desktop wallet menu, select the "**New Wallet**" tab to begin.
+2. Enter a strong password into the password field.

 :::caution Backup and verify the address recovery media Ensure that you can access the QRL address using your backup media before sending any funds into the address.
 :::

-From the main QRL desktop wallet menu, select the "**New Wallet**" tab to begin.

-Enter a strong password into the password field.
-The password must be at least 8 characters in length, and must contain at least 1 number and 1 letter

 ## Optional Wallet Configuration